shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Additionally, having ease in the parent spell makes it easier to cast the spell.
 Every spell that has a parent spell has an additional stat (not listed), called “[Spell Name] Parent Ease Factor”.
 This stat starts at 0, but you can spend XP to increase it.
 When calculating the time cost of a spell, multiply the parent spell’s ease with this ease factor stat, and add the result to your total ease for this casting.

 If the parent spell also has a parent spell, you can include that parent’s spell ease as well, using the parent spell’s parent ease factor stat.
 And thusly up the chain.

+## Materials

+Each material has its own resistance to being bended.
+This resistance is more or less consistent across all things of the same material.

+Each spell says what material that it is intended to bend.
+This is not a restriction or requirement.
+You can bend materials with a spell other than the one listed, but then you have to modify the time cost for that other material.
+If you bend the intended material, then you don’t have to modify the time cost.

 # Spells